-Organized in celebration of the Rose’s 60th anniversary, "re: collections, Six Decades at the Rose Art Museum" casts a critical eye in two directions: highlighting the radical roots from which the museum grew, while showcasing the potential for future transformations.
+The permanent collection show, "re: collections, Six Decades at the Rose Art Museum," casts a critical eye in two directions: highlighting the museum's radical roots, while showcasing its potential for future transformations.

 Wood paneled and furnished with the trappings of a 1961 collector's den, "The Undisciplined Collector" evokes the year of the Rose Art Museum's founding and serves as an introduction to the rich history of collecting at Brandeis University.